Kritarchy

-Kritarchy, also called kritocracy, was the system of rule by Hebrew Bible judges (שׁוֹפְטִים, see also shophetim) in ancient Israel, started by Moses according to the Book of Exodus, before the establishment of a united monarchy under Saul.
+Kritarchy, also called kritocracy, was the system of rule by Hebrew Bible judges in ancient Israel.
+Since then multiple polities have existed where judges exercised control over the governance of the polity in one form or another.
+More recently commentators have warned of various democratic systems becoming systems where the judiciary in effect make political decisions over legislatures and executives.

+Etymology

-Because the name is a compound of the ancient Greek words κριτής, krites ("judge") and ἄρχω, árkhō ("to rule"), its colloquial use has expanded to cover rule by judges in the modern sense as well.
-To contrast such a rule by (modern) judges with the actual form of the 1996 Constitution of South Africa, judge Albie Sachs coined the term dikastocracy for it, from δικαστής ("judge"), rejecting the coinage juristocracy for being an admixture of Latin and Greek.
+Because the term kritarchy is a compound of the ancient Greek words κριτής, krites ("judge") and ἄρχω, árkhō ("to rule"), its colloquial use has expanded from meaning rule by Hebrew Bible judges to cover rule by judges in the modern sense as well.
+To contrast such a rule by (modern) judges with that of the Hebrew Bible judges, South African judge Albie Sachs coined the term dikastocracy for it, from δικαστής ("judge"), rejecting the coinage juristocracy for being an admixture of Latin and Greek.
 The word jurocracy has also been used by others.